BeSnappy/app-template/readme.md

 For the applications that implement the `ContactLookupHandler` interface, you may render HTML "views" by using the `$this->render` method, passing the path to the view file, and an array of data you want to make available to the view:

 	$this->render(__DIR__.'/view.html', array('name' => $name, 'email' => $email));

+## Submitting Applications For Review

+So, you have completed your first application... great!
+Next, just send us an e-mail at hello@besnappy.com with a link to the repository.
+We'll check it out and get it included in Snappy ASAP.